jdeguia/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This is the summary of the `tidy.txt` result.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - test subject ID
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - these are the measurements taken based on the activity performed by the subject

 ## Measurements